 The simplest way to maintain consistency is to make early decisions and stick to them.
 With a really large site, however, things can change in the design process.
 When I designed FlashDen, for example, the process took months, and by the end some of my ideas for buttons and images had changed, so I had to go back and revise earlier pages to match later ones exactly.
 Having a good set of CSS stylesheets can also go a long way to making a consistent design.
-Try to define core tags like and in such a way as to make your defaults match properly and avoid having to remember specific class names all the time.
+Try to define core tags like <hl> and in such a way as to make your defaults match properly and avoid having to remember specific class names all the time.
+On the Facebook Like button, and why it's awful.